evmcnb/quartz/content/Full/Angina.md

 #### Medical Management

-All prescribed sublingual glyceryl trinitrate to abort angina attacks
+All prescribed sublingual glyceryl trinitrate to abort angina attacks and aspirin

  Either a beta-blocker or CCB first line based on patient choice and contradictions
 -  If CCB used as monotherapy, should be verapamil or diltiazem.
 If used in combination with a beta-blocker then use a longer-acting dihydropyridine CCB (amlodipine, MR nifedipine)